SACE is strongly committed to preventing and countering corruption in all areas of its own operations.

 SACE SRV: General Part

 Whistleblowing: reports of misconduct

-In accordance with the whistleblowing law (Law n.
-179/2017), SACE and its subsidiaries guarantee the confidentiality of the identity of the whistleblower, also to protect the latter from any retaliation and/or discrimination that may occur as a result of the report made.
+In accordance with the whistleblowing law (legislative decree n.
+24/2023), SACE and its subsidiaries guarantee the confidentiality of the identity of the whistleblower, also to protect the latter from any retaliation and/or discrimination that may occur as a result of the report made.